What to do in Raleigh for July 4th, 2022 (+ where to see fireworks)

 How exciting that this beautiful city park will be the location of Raleigh’s fireworks?

-Parking is off-site with free shuttles running between Moore Square and Centennial Campus.
+Parking is off-site with free shuttles running between Moore Square and Dix Park.

 The very popular Town of Cary’s family-friendly July 4th Celebration includes rides and games, watermelon-eating contests, a 50-foot Ferris wheel, live music and fireworks.